Job interview: Person-environment fit

 In a single-stage interview, both fits are assessed during a single interview.
 Interviewers still put more weight on Person-job fit questions over the Person-organization questions in these situations as well.
 Again, Person-job fit questions are used to screen out and reduce the number of applicants.

 Potential applicants also use job interviews to assess their fit within an organization.
 This can determine if an applicant will take a job offer when one is offered.
 When applicants assess their fit with an organization the experience they have during the job interview is the most influential.

 Applicants felt that they had the highest fit with an organization when they could add information not covered during the interview that they wanted to share.
-Applicants also liked when they could ask questions about the organization.
-They also when they could ask follow-up questions to ensure they answered the interviewer's questions to the level the interviewer wanted.
+Applicants also liked when they could ask questions about the organization, and when they could ask follow-up questions to ensure they answered the interviewer's questions to the level the interviewer wanted.
 Interviewer behaviors that encourage fit perceptions in applicants include complimenting applicants on their resumes and thanking them for traveling to the interview.
-Applicants like interviewer giving contact information if follow-up information is needed, making eye contact, and asking if the applicant was comfortable.
+Applicants like the interviewer giving contact information if follow-up information is needed, making eye contact, and asking if the applicant was comfortable.

-The Interviewer can discourage fit perceptions by how they act during an interview as well. the biggest negative behavior for applicants was the interviewer not knowing information about their organization.
+The Interviewer can discourage fit perceptions by how they act during an interview as well.
+The biggest negative behavior for applicants was the interviewer not knowing information about their organization.
 Without information about the organization, applicants cannot judge how well they fit.
 Another negative behavior is not knowing applicants’ background information during the interview.
 Interviewers can also hurt fit perception by being inattentive during the interview and not greeting the applicant.

 There are some issues with fit perceptions in interviews.
 Applicants’ Person-organization fit scores can be altered by the amount of ingratiation done by the applicants.
 Interviewers skew their Person-organization fit scores the more ingratiation applicants do during an interview.
 Applicants emphasizing similarities between them and their interviewers leads to higher Person-organization fit perceptions by the interviewers.
 This higher perception of fit leads to a greater likelihood of the candidate being hired.